-Pups Grow Up offers in-home and group dog training classes for puppies and dogs of all ages in Dayton, Ohio, and surrounding areas.
+Pups Grow Up offers in-home and group dog training classes for puppies in Dayton, Ohio, and surrounding areas.

 Our certified dog trainers use modern, science-based training methods based on positive communication to teach you to train your dog.
 By understanding the science of how dogs learn, interpreting your dog’s body language, and using clear communication, we will teach you a positive and effective way to communicate with your dog.